issamsaid/uparser/README.md

 # uparser
-A generic C/C++ and FORTRAN argument parser
+A generic C/C++ and FORTRAN argument parser.